GRFcenter/XChiMar/README.md

 This software is available for academic and non-commercial research use only.
 Commercial use is prohibited without written permission.

-Please contact [webmaster.grf@gmail.com] for licensing inquiries.
+Please contact [grf@pgi.re.kr] for licensing inquiries.

 ## Citation